Stock Put Writing Program & Stock Put Credit Spread Option Program

-Vision Advisors provides its clients with an alternative trading strategy that is designed for those investors seeking aggressive returns and who are suitable for a high degree of risk of loss, active and short-term option trading, including the use of leverage in holding short put option positions and short put option credit spread positions.
-For these investors, Vision Advisors offers the Stock Put Writing Program (“SPWP”) and the Stock Put Credit Spread Option Program (“SPCSOP”).
+Vision Advisors provides its clients with an alternative trading strategy that is designed for investors seeking aggressive returns.
+It is suitable only for those investors who can bear a high risk of loss, and who are suitable for active and short-term option trading, which includes the use of leverage in holding short put option positions and short put option credit-spread positions.
+For these investors, Vision Advisors offers the Stock Put Writing Program (SPWP) and the Stock Put Credit-Spread Option Program (SPCSOP).

-Clients in both of the programs will be required to open margin accounts with Vision Financial Markets LLC ("VFM") which can allow for substantial leverage in their accounts and will therefore be responsible for maintaining adequate levels of margin in their accounts.
-If the market moves unfavorably, clients may be required to deposit additional margin upon short notice to maintain their open positions.
-Clients should be aware that they will have limited ability to withdraw amounts deposited as margin while option positions in their accounts remain open.
-Clients in both of the programs will also be required to be approved for writing uncovered options.
+Clients in both of the above programs will be required to open margin accounts with Vision Financial Markets LLC (“VFM”) or with a third-party firm.
+Margin accounts allow for substantial leverage and clients will therefore be responsible for maintaining adequate levels of margin.
+If the market moves unfavorably, clients may be required to deposit additional margin on short notice to maintain their open positions.
+Also, clients should be aware that they will have limited ability to withdraw amounts deposited as margin while option positions in their accounts remain open.

 Clients who open margin accounts will be provided with the full margin disclosure documents.
 Margin clients should be aware of the following:

-- VBS or VFM can liquidate any short option position or any other security to cover a margin deficiency;
+- VFM, Vision Brokerage Services, LLC (“VBS”) or third party firm can liquidate any short option position or any other security to cover a margin deficiency;

-- VBS or VFM can liquidate positions without first contacting the client;
+- VFM, VBS or third-party firm can liquidate positions without first contacting the client;

 - Clients are not entitled to choose which securities or other assets in their account(s) are liquidated or sold to meet a margin call;